GuangzheWen/web-softwaretools-plain/report/Features.md

 # Possible Features

-1. For buyers:
+- For buyers:

-2. 1.
-Reviews from history user.
+1. Reviews from history user.
 2. Pets’ photos showing.
 3. Filtering pets’ categories.
 4. Creating account of the website.

-3. For sellers:
+- For sellers:

-4. 1.
-GUI for editing pets’ information.
+1. GUI for editing pets’ information.
 2. Adding pets (already existed)
 3. Modifying pets.
 4. Deleting pets (already existed)
 5. List all pets (already existed)
 6. Searching pets.

-5. For both:
+- For both:

-6. 1.
-Message pad showing operations.
+1. Message pad showing operations.
 2. Reporting suggestion.
 3. Help center.

 **What new feature(s) have we chosen to add ?**

-1. Features already exists: (undistinguished)
+- Features already exists: (undistinguished)

-2. 1.
-List of pets.
+1. List of pets.
 2. Adding new pet.
 3. Deleting a pet.

-3. New features we have chosen to add:
+- New features we have chosen to add:

-4. 1.
-For sellers:
+  **For sellers:**

-   2. 1.
-Authentication of Seller mode, avoiding customer access wantonly.
+2. Authentication of Seller mode, avoiding customer access wantonly.

 2. Add link button on list pets to show pets details.
 3. Modifying pet’s information.

 4. Uploading pet’s photo URL.

 5. Searching a certain pet.

-   3. For buyers:
+   **For buyers:**

-   4. 1.
-User account registering.
+1. User account registering.

 2. User login.

 3. User information showing.

 4. Modifying user information.

 5. Deleting user account.

 6. Showing all pets in a list with image.

-   5. For both:
+   **For both:**

-   6. 1.
-Message box to show operations feedback.
+1. Message box to show operations feedback.

 In reality, product specialists basically choose add features by user demand research and analysis from professional team.
 Because making user-centered strategic decisions has commonly became a magic weapon to win in the fierce market competition.
 Although sometimes some user requests are obscure and not easy to achieve, developer group members still try their best to make it work, by all kinds of testing and exploring, where sparing no effort to realize the user’s vision.